weiliangng/DIYson/README.md

 step 3: to speed it up, phase shift the drive waveform a little bit forward, this is accomplished by settomg timer1 to fire a little earlier than the previous edge

+Spot the cringe: reset function and lazy virtual ground/supplies